ilokos/ilokos/README.md

 - 👋 Hi, I’m @ilokos
-- 👀 I’m interested in ai/ml
+- 👀 I’m interested in AI, Agentic AI, JAVA
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...